Microsoft Entra ID - SCIM

 Troubleshooting

-- Verify users are assigned to the application
+- Verify users or groups are assigned to the application

 Verify Required Fields